EternalAzure/RTS-Demo-1.0/README.md

  [UnitController](Scripts/UnitController.cs)

   <p>
-    Combat is done solely in Soldier scripts.
-A Soldier scans the immediate surroundings and inflicts damage to the nearby enemies.
-Soldiers use stats contained in Swordmen but modular design allows variety of soldier types.
-Upon death Soldier messages UnitController.
+    Combat is done solely in Soldier script.
+A Soldier scans the immediate surroundings </br>
+    and inflicts damage to the nearby enemies.
+Soldiers use stats contained in Swordmen </br>
+    but modular design allows variety of soldier types.
+Upon death Soldier messages UnitController. </br>
     UnitController has safe way to remove Soldier from it's list without causing concurrent modification error.
   </p>
 </details>